thetsajeet/lab/kube/Notes.md

 ## Helm Package Manager

+> helm is used to manage configurations for kubernetes

 1. Create helm charts to generate a helm package and make a helm release
 2. Convert helm objects to templates
 3. Charts: for creating helm metadata (name + version)